PYNE-AD/cs207-FinalProject/docs/milestone1.md

 ###  elemFunctions

-This module contains the hard-coded derivatives of the elementary functions such as sin, cosine, square root, log, exp, etc. Thus, we are creating our own custom elementary math functions using the `numpy` math functions that can be performed on  `AutoDiff` objects and will return` AutoDiff` objects.
-Duck typing will allow the user to pass in (vectors) of scalars and return (vectors) of scalars.
+This module contains the hard-coded derivatives of the elementary functions such as sine, cosine, square root, log, exp, etc. Thus, we are creating our own custom elementary math functions using `numpy` math functions that can be performed on  `AutoDiff` objects, and will return` AutoDiff` objects.
+Duck typing will also allow the user to pass in (vectors of) scalars and return (vectors of) scalars.

 ### AutoDiff

-This module contains the `AutoDiff` class that calculates the derivative of a function at a given point using forward mode.
+This module contains the `AutoDiff` class that calculates the derivative of a function at a given point using the forward mode of automatic differentiation.
 It will import the functions from the **elemFunctions** module to use in the class functions `evalFunc`, `evalGrad`, `evalJacobian`.